 Travelling in and around Paphos using Public transport can turn out to be inexpensive and convenient.

 For reaching to Paphos, The KEMEK bus lines are well connected with all the island's main centres (Limassol, Larnaca and Nicosia).

 Travelling using buses in Paphos may be cheap, but requires patience.
 The buses do not run on a regular timetable, and also they run on only certain roads and visitors who want to visit some out of the way, interesting places, the bus may not turn out to be right kind of transport means for them.
 Bus tickets are cheap and have to buy only you have boarded the bus.
 Buses are of two kinds: Urban buses and Rural Buses.
 Urban buses connect locations across the cities while Rural buses join small villages to the nearby towns.

 Regular shipping lines do not dock at Paphos harbour as they dock at Limassol.
 Paphos is just 1 hour by road from Limassol.

-Moving through Paphos using bicycles is a good option as its cheap and you can enjoy the sights in your own time.
-Also most of spots are close by, so hiring a bus or car may not be necessary.
+Moving through Paphos using bicycles is a good option as its cheap, and you can enjoy the sights in your own time.
+Also, most of the spots are close by, so hiring a bus or car may not be necessary.